Rhysoshea/rhysshea.github.io/programming/code_scrapbook.md

 tags: [programming]
 ---

-##### This is a list of useful code tidbits I have found useful during my learning.
+##### This is a list of code tidbits I have found useful during my learning.
 It can sometimes be difficult to remember exactly what that bit of code is that you used months ago, so this is a mixed bag of tools that hopefully others will also find useful.

 <br/>